milaguyenlam/nprg005-vessels/README.md

 ## Problem description

 - There are N vessels, their volume, initial filling and final filling.
 Create a program that finds the shortest sequence from the initial state to the final state.
-- Transfer from one vessel to another (vessel that it is poured from has to be completely emptied, overflows are allowed though)
+- Transfers from one vessel to another are allowed under following conditions
+  - vessel that it is poured from has to be completely emptied
+  - overflows are allowed though

 ## My solution

-I used BFS algorithm, where nodes are a representation of vessels (their fillings) and edges represent transfers betweem them.
-Program ended succesfully when BFS algorithm reached the final filling, otherwise failed when the queue got empty.
+I used BFS algorithm, where nodes are a representation of a given set of vessels (their fillings) and edges represent transfers between them.
+Program ends succesfully when BFS algorithm reaches the final filling, otherwise fails when the queue is empty.

 For more information check out comments in the code.